 Monitoring and Evaluation Patient Safety and Governance Is there a robust Medicine Policy and are Standard Operating Procedures or protocols in place for all processes involving medicines?
 Legal Aspects Are the arrangements for prescription, supply and administration of medicines within the law?
 Staff training and competency What training and competencies are required for staff who will be delivering the service?
-Funding Aspects service has safe systems & equipment for monitoring is essential for patient safety?
+Funding Aspects Has funding been identified to ensure the service has safe systems & equipment for optimal medicines management?
+Patient Experience Are medicines prescribed for which regular monitoring is essential for patient safety?